gamemanual0/gm0/source/docs/software/getting-started/options-for-programming.rst

 - Steeper learning curve than Blocks
 - The OnBotJava editor lacks a lot of features (e.g. autocomplete) that make working with a text-based programming language convenient
 - Using external libraries is functionally impossible
-- This will change your primary Wi-Fi network to the :term:`Robot Controller's <Robot Controller>` Direct Wi-Fi network, and as such, you will be unable to access the internet while connected to this particular network.
+- This will change your computer's Wi-Fi connection to the :term:`Robot Controller's <Robot Controller>` Wi-Fi network, and as such, you will be unable to access the internet while connected to this particular network.

   - Teams can get around this by purchasing an external Wi-Fi module that allows their computer to connect to 2 Wi-Fi networks at once.

 Android Studio
 --------------

-Android Studio is a comprehensive Integrated Development Environment (IDE) that uses Java to program the phones.
+Android Studio is a comprehensive Integrated Development Environment (IDE) that uses Java and/or Kotlin to program the phones.
 Instead of using a browser to upload code, Android Studio will compile your Robot Controller code into a .apk file (an app installer), and install that on the phone.

 Advantages
 ^^^^^^^^^^